 3) If the Job is Partially What They Promised.
 If you were hired for an accounting role but they are allocating half of your time to cleaning up a messy membership database, let them know that the database portion is not a fit for your skill set.
 State that it was not mentioned in the interview or description and while you value being a member of the team, a qualified database manager is the best person to assist and ensure the job is done properly.

 4) A Skittish Boss.
 Is it possible that the higher level tasks haven’t been handed over because your boss has trust issues and fears you will make a mistake that reflects badly on them?
 If you feel micromanaged and your boss is drowning in work, this could be the root cause.
-Discuss how you would like to work more closely with them and learn from their expertise.
+Discuss how you would like to work more closely with her and learn from her expertise.
 Offer to assist on any projects and state you would be happy to be a second set of eyes or a person to bounce ideas off of.

 5) Irons in the Fire.
 If you seem to be getting nowhere and this role would be damaging to your career overall (a large back step, menial work, etc.), start applying for other jobs.
 Remember, in many workplaces, the first 90 days are a trial period for both parties.
 This is a time for you, as much as for them, to see if this is the right fit.
 Don’t feel guilty for wanting to pursue the next opportunity that truly has the ability to advance your career.